 What is a rugged PC?

-Let’s start with the beginning.
+Let’s start from the beginning.
 A rugged PC is a computer manufactured in such a way that it is ready to operate efficiently in an extremely harsh environment.
 Its components, internal and external, have been carefully chosen in order to develop resistance to any test.
 In addition, as they are often used in an intensive setting with minimal downtime research, the safety and durability of the equipment are sought after.
-A rugged PC, also known as an industrial PC, will withstand drops, vibrations, water, dust, and extreme temperatures better than a typical desktop PC, no matter how powerful.
+A rugged PC, also known as an industrial PC, will withstand drops, vibrations, water, dust, and extreme temperatures better than a typical desktop PC, no matter how powerful

 Which industries need the rugged PC the most?